freenerd/import-call-extractor/README.md

 # import-call-extractor

-import-call-extractor is a program for extracing calls to imported packages in a go file
+import-call-extractor is a program to analyze go programs.
+It extracts calls made to imported packages.
+It can work either on a single go source file or a go package.
+On a go package, it will also recursively analyze the imported packages.

 ## Install